-As a young artist at the Opera Institute of Boston University, Ramírez appeared as Lázaro Carriles in the world premiere of Before Night Falls and he performed other contemporary roles such as Mr. Owen in Postcards from Moocco and Jonathan Orfeo in Hostage.
+In the United States he has performed Rinuccio in Gianni Schicchi for Santa Barbara Opera and for UCLA Opera, Alfredo in La traviata with Opera in the Ozarks in Arkansas, Rodolfo in La bohème and Almaviva in Il barbiere di Siviglia, both at the Opera Institute of Boston University.
+As a young artist at the Opera Institute of Boston University, Ramírez appeared as Lázaro Carriles in the world première of Before Night Falls.
+He performed other contemporary roles, such as Mr. Owen in Postcards from Morocco and Jonathan Orfeo in Hostage.

 Ramírez is winner of the Kahn Award at Boston University College of Fine Arts, the Giulio Gari Competition, The Performing Arts Foundation Competition, and the New West Symphony Young Artist Prize.
 He has received awards from the Léni Fé Bland Foundation, the Profant Foundation, and the ORCH Foundation, as well as from The Metropolitan Opera National Council Auditions in Los Angeles, the Society of Singers Foundation, and the Jaume Aragall International Singing Competition.